Physician Assistant Studies (MS): Program Overview

 - Psychology or equivalent course work in the behavioral sciences

-The following prerequisite courses must be taken within the past seven years prior to application to the program:
+The following prerequisite courses must be completed within seven years of matriculation:

 Physician Assistant Studies (MS): Technical Standards

 The following are the universal technical standards that apply to all clinical training students in the Rush University College of Health Sciences at Rush University.
-These standards apply to all students enrolled in the Physician Assistant Program.
+These standards apply to all students enrolled in the PA Program.

 Rush University is committed to diversity and to attracting and educating students who will make the population of health care professionals representative of the national population.

 Our core values - I CARE (innovation, collaboration, accountability, respect and excellence) - translate into our work with all students, including those with disabilities.
 Rush actively collaborates with students to develop innovative ways to ensure accessibility and creates a respectful, accountable culture through our confidential and specialized disability support.
 Rush is committed to excellence in accessibility; we encourage students with disabilities to disclose and seek accommodations.

 - Acquire information from demonstrations and experiences in courses, such as lecture, group and physical demonstrations

 - Acquire information from written documents and computer systems (e.g., literature searches and data retrieval)

 - Identify information presented in accessible images from paper, slides, videos with audio description and transparencies